Chapter 11.12

 11.12.235 Parking lot.

-“Parking lot” means land area or facility for the temporary storage of motor vehicles used personally, for business, or for commerce with a lot size of 5,000 square feet or more, or with 25 or more parking spaces.
+“Parking lot” means land area or facility for parking or storage of motor vehicles used for businesses, commerce, industry, or personal use, with a lot size of 5,000 square feet or more of surface area, or with 25 or more parking spaces.
 (Ord.
+853 § 2, 2013; Ord.
 732 § 1, 2001).

 11.12.240 Pollutant.

-“Post construction BMP” means a structural or nonstructural BMP incorporated into the design of a project to control or reduce the discharge of pollutants from the site after construction is complete for the life of the project.
+“Post-construction BMP” means a structural or nonstructural BMP incorporated into the design of a project to control or reduce the discharge of pollutants from the site after construction is complete for the life of the project.
 (Ord.
+853 § 2, 2013; Ord.
 732 § 1, 2001).

 11.12.255 Redevelopment.

-“Redevelopment” means the creation or addition of at least 5,000 square feet of impervious surface on an already developed site.
-Redevelopment includes, but is not limited to: the expansion of a building footprint or addition or replacement of a structure; structural development, including an increase of gross floor area and/or exterior construction of remodeling; replacement of impervious surfacing that is not part of a routine maintenance activity; and land disturbing activities related with structural or impervious surfaces.
-Where redevelopment results in an increase of less than 50 percent of the impervious surfaces of an existing development, and the existing development is not subject to these USWMPs, the design standards apply only to the addition, and not to the entire development.
+“Redevelopment” means land disturbing activity that results in the creation, addition, or replacement of 5,000 square feet or more of impervious surface area on an already developed site.
+Redevelopment includes, but is not limited to: the expansion of a building footprint; addition or replacement of a structure; replacement of impervious surfacing that is not part of a routine maintenance activity; and land disturbing activities related to structural or impervious surfaces.
+It does not include routine maintenance to maintain original line and grade, hydraulic capacity, or original purpose of facility, nor does it include emergency construction activities required to immediately protect public health and safety.
 (Ord.
+853 § 2, 2013; Ord.
 732 § 1, 2001).

 11.12.265 Restaurant.

 “Restaurant” means a stand-alone facility that sells prepared foods and drinks for consumption, including stationary lunch counters and refreshment stands selling prepared foods and drinks for immediate consumption.
 (Ord.
+853 § 2, 2013; Ord.
 732 § 1, 2001).

 11.12.267 Retail gasoline outlet.